GifuSalmiakki/fullstackopen/README.md

 # fullstackopen
-Remote for fullstackopen -course from University of Helsinki
+Repo for fullstackopen -course from University of Helsinki, 2022